ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 There is an extensive list of experiment parameters that a user can set when configuring the experiment.
 Not all of these need to be explicitly set by the user in ``config.sh``.
 If a user does not define an entry in the ``config.sh`` script, either its value in ``config_defaults.sh`` will be used, or it will be reset depending on other parameters, such as the platform on which the experiment will be run (specified by ``MACHINE``).
 Note that ``config_defaults.sh`` contains the full list of experiment parameters that a user may set in ``config.sh`` (i.e., the user cannot set parameters in ``config.sh`` that are not initialized in ``config_defaults.sh``).

 The following is a list of the parameters in the ``config_defaults.sh`` file.
 For each parameter, the default value and a brief description is given.
-In addition, relevant information on support for features and settings in the v2.0.0 release is provided.

 Platform Environment
 ====================